amitmse/in_Python_/Neural Network/README.md

 ## 04. Recurrent Neural Network(RNN):

+	RNNs are FFNNs with a time twist: they are not stateless; they have connections between passes, connections through time.
+Neurons are fed information not just from the previous layer but also from themselves from the previous pass.
 In this, the output of a particular layer is saved and fed back to the input.
 This helps predict the outcome of the layer.
 The first layer is formed in the same way as it is in the feedforward network (product of the sum of the weights and features).
 	From each time-step to the next, each node will remember some information that it had in the previous time-step.
 In other words, each node acts as a memory cell while computing and carrying out operations.
 	The neural network begins with the front propagation as usual but remembers the information it may need to use later.
 If the prediction is wrong, the system self-learns and works towards making the right prediction during the backpropagation.
-	This type of neural network is very effective in text-to-speech conversion technology.

 	So far the neural networks that we’ve examined have always had forward connections.
 The input layer always connects to the first hidden layer.
 Each hidden layer always connects to the next hidden layer.